electric-sql/electric/website/docs/guides/deployment.md

 ### Securing data access

 By default, Electric exposes public access to the contents of your database.
-If you don't want to expose the contents of your database, you need to [lock down access](/docs/guides/security#secure-data-access) to the Electric HTTP API.
+You generally don't want to expose the contents of your database, so you need to [lock down access](/docs/guides/security#secure-data-access) to the Electric HTTP API.

 See the [Security guide](/docs/guides/security) for information.